 Action Cam - A GoPro Alternative

-We've learned the hard way that GoPros don't float.
+We've learned the hard way that GoPros and action cams don't float.
 If you're taking your GoPro (or other action cam) in the water, you absolutely need to have a floating attachment.
 We use this GoPole Floating Hand Grip to ensure our action cam floats to the surface if dropped in the water.
 It also comes with a carabineer that I keep attached to a belt loop or harness during extreme sports.
 We also travel with a head strap attachment for hands-free use.

 A Travel Tripod

 If you want to capture that perfect steady shot, you absolutely need a tripod.
 The downside is they can be clunky to travel with.
 But this 42-inch Travel Tripod has extendable legs that fold up nicely to make it very compact to travel with.

 A Camera Cleaning Kit